hesam4g/p4-arp/README.md

 # Running the first example
-I opened two terminal assigned to `Host 1`'s netspace and one terminal assigned to `Host 2`'s by running the following line in Minineet.
+I opened two terminal assigned to `Host 1`'s netspace and one terminal assigned to `Host 2`'s by running the following line in Mininet.
 ```
 xterm h1 h1 h2
 ```